pulumi/pulumi-hugo/themes/default/content/docs/guides/crossguard/core-concepts.md

 ---
-title: Core Concepts | CrossGuard
+title_tag: Core Concepts | CrossGuard
+title: Core Concepts
 meta_desc: This page contains an overview of core concepts when interacting with Pulumi CrossGuard and
            Policy Pack.
 linktitle: Core Concepts